isaacham/isaacham/log.md

 tldr; learning ONE programming is akin to learning ONE field of bioinformatics -- get started in one field. i think mine is drug discovery and machine learning.

 ...

+Dec 08 2024

+I had started to use the Drug Disocovery series to uncover a single protein of interest of mine: amyloid-beta.
+While I had wanted to study hereditary hemochromatosis, there weren't any single proteins that were available.
+This hinders the parallel learning process along with the Drug Discovery series.
+Amyloid-beta 42 protein is a popular protein that appears and accumulates during early-onset Alzheimers.
+Wanted to study the drugs that may target those proteins.
+Fortunately to my benefit, there were plenty of data that was available in the ChEMBL database.